what386/upstream-rs/README.md

 cargo install --force upstream-rs
 ```

 > ⚠️ Installing via Cargo **does not enable self-updates** via Upstream’s "upgrade" mechanism.
-Use the auto-install script for self-contained updates.
+Use the auto-install script for self-contained updates, or use cargo to update Upstream.

 ---